spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-draupnir.md

 ansible-playbook -i inventory/hosts setup.yml --extra-vars='username=bot.draupnir password=PASSWORD_FOR_THE_BOT admin=no' --tags=register-user
 ```

-If you would like draupnir to be able to deactivate users, move aliases, shutdown rooms, etc then it must be a server admin so you need to change `admin=no` to `admin=yes` in the command above.
+If you would like draupnir to be able to deactivate users, move aliases, shutdown rooms, show abuse reports ((see below)[#abuse-reports]), etc then it must be a server admin so you need to change `admin=no` to `admin=yes` in the command above.

 ## 2. Get an access token